Life Sciences Building, Room 206

 Entrance to an institution of higher education must be no later than the first fall semester following graduation from high school or a home-schooled program.
 Exceptions to this criterion may be granted on a case by case base for unusual circumstances such as individuals who enter the armed services immediately upon graduation from high school.

 Apply for Early or Regular Admission

 Early Admission: Apply to the program no later than the Fall of a student's first year of college after graduation from high school while enrolled at a participating university.
 Twenty-seven (27) semester hours of undergraduate credit must be completed during the senior year of high school as a full-time student at an institution of higher education (no more than 3 semester hours of AP credit can be counted towards the 27 hour requirement).
 Must have completed two semesters of General Chemistry (with associated labs) with a grade of "C" or better.

 Regular Admission (more common): Apply to the program no later than the Fall of a student's second year of college after graduation from high school while enrolled at a participating university.
 Twenty-seven (27) semester hours of undergraduate credit must be completed in the first year of college after graduation from high school as a full-time student at an institution of higher education (no more than 3 semester hours of AP credit can be counted towards the 27-hour requirement).
 Must have completed two semesters of General Chemistry (with associated labs) with a grade of "C" or better.

 Be enrolled full-time (12 hours) at a participating university at the time of application to the program.

-Must be able to complete two semesters of Organic Chemistry (with associated labs) prior to the first day of the Fall semester following the first summer program internship. (in the year they are applying)
+Must be able to complete two semesters of Organic Chemistry (with associated labs) prior to the first day of the Fall semester following the first summer program internship.

 Applicant must be 18 years of age, or older, at the time of entry into the program